-An initial Java implementation of this IR that you may build on or even use unmodified, along with an interpreter for this IR implementation, is provided in a released zip file.
+An initial Java implementation of this IR that you may build on or even use unmodified, along with an interpreter for this IR implementation, is provided in a released zip file pa4-release.zip on CMS.
+This release includes some example of correctly structured IR code.